PedroPPMN/PedroPPMN/README.md

 I work as developer and my area of interest covers the development of applications such as games, simulators and serious games.
 Currently, I work with the programming languages C#, C ++ and Python, however, I also have knowledge with some other languages.
 And I have experience with game development tools, such as: Unity 5, Visual Studio, Unreal Engine 4, Blender and etc.

 - 🔭 I’m currently working on Simulation and Game Development
-- 🌱 I’m currently learning Machinelearning and Deeplearning
 - 📫 How to reach me: Pedro-PP-MN@hotmail.com/ PedroPPMN@gmail.com
+- Master Degree and Bachelor in Computer Science, with focos on Computer Graphics.

 <div align="center">
   <a href="https://github.com/PedroPPMN">